theluqmn/Inflation-Calculator/README.md

 - Enter 1 to find future prices, 2 to find past prices
 - Enter the year you want to know the price in

-### Example

-If you enter the following information:

-- Price: $100
-- Year paid: 2022
-- Year you want to know the price in: 2023

-The output will be $104.50.

 ## How it works

 With provided inputs, it calculates the price of the item in the past or future